hakanostrom/winston-cloudant/README.md

-    url         : Access url including user and password db          : Name of the databasename to put logs in logstash    : True or false to indicate logging in logstash format
+    url         : Access url including user and password db          : Name of the databasename to put logs in logstash    : Write logs in logstash format

 ### url

 ### db

 ### logstash
+True or false to indicate logging in logstash format

 # Author